Combination of Deep Speaker Embeddings for Diarisation: Related work

 \section{Related work}

-Speaker diarisation is a long-standing research topic and is often applied to data with long audio streams, such as telephone conversations, meetings \citep{limsi_meeting}, and broadcasts \citep{limsi_broadcast}. \citet{review1,review2} provide excellent reviews on the research problem and early work of speaker diarisation.
-Although various implementations of speaker diarisation systems have been developed, most pipelines start with a VAD component which selects speech segments from the audio stream.
-Traditional VADs use zero-crossing rate, energy constraints, or a phone recogniser \citep{zcrvad,vad2,vad3}, while recent systems start to use NNs to classify speech and non-speech \citep{vad0,vad1,vad}.
+Speaker diarisation is a long-standing research topic and is often applied to data with long audio streams, such as telephone conversations, meetings \citep{limsi_meeting}, and broadcasts \citep{limsi_broadcast}. \citep{review2} provides an excellent review of the research problem and early work on speaker diarisation.
+Although many speaker diarisation systems have been developed, most pipelines start with a VAD component which finds speech segments in the audio stream.
+Traditional VADs use the zero-crossing rate, energy constraints, or a phone recogniser \citep{zcrvad,vad2,vad3}, while more recent systems have used NNs to classify speech and non-speech \citep{vad0,vad1,vad}.

-After obtaining speech segments, CPD can be applied to divide the initial speech segments into speaker homogeneous segments.
+After obtaining regions of audio containing speech, CPD can be applied to divide the initial speech segments into speaker homogeneous segments.
 CPD methods often fall into three categories: model-based methods, distance-based methods, and hybrid methods \citep{cpd1,cpd2,cpd3}.
-Recent studies focus on model-based CPD using NNs with different structures, such as the feed-forward \citep{dnncpd}, convolutional \citep{cnncpd}, and recurrent \citep{rnncpd} models.
-Regarding the clustering of the speech segments, some early studies used the Bayesian information criterion to achieve a bottom-up clustering \citep{bottomup1,bottomup2,bottomup3,iac_dia2}, while the others use top-down approaches using hidden Markov models \citep{topdown1,topdown3} to enable joint optimisation of the segmentation and clustering stages.
+Recent studies focus on model-based CPD using NNs with different structures, such as feed-forward \citep{dnncpd}, convolutional \citep{cnncpd}, and recurrent \citep{rnncpd} models.
+For clustering speech segments, some early studies used the Bayesian information criterion for bottom-up clustering \citep{bottomup1,bottomup2,bottomup3,iac_dia2}, while the others use top-down approaches using hidden Markov models \citep{topdown1,topdown3} for joint optimisation of segmentation and clustering.